Do people today want chilling and thrilling story-lines?

 Censorship however is problematic and hurts my ability to unleash my full potential.
 I'm not some generic artist who goes around relying on shitty trends to be relevant or famous either.
 I conjure up my own ideas, and I come up with things that other people just don't even think about.
 I have many inspirations from the renaissance era, Victorian era, movies from the 70s, 80s, and 90s including the culture of those eras.
 I've seen some things from media in the 40s, 50s, and 60s that spiked my interest as well.

 That's why I love developing thrillers, horror, suspense, etc these genres have a whole lot to offer when you take a step back into the 1970s, 1980s, and the 1990s you realize that during that time there was so much influential material and a lot of it really inspired some of the things I come up with myself.
 I believe the 21st century or at least the current generation of it is just pitiful...Nothing of this era catches my attention at all.
-I tried to watch The Nun 2 the other day because I wasn't aware they had a sequel, and I honestly hated it compared to the first one which I felt was a bit more entertaining.
+I tried to watch The Nun 2 the other day because I wasn't aware there was even a sequel, and I honestly hated it compared to the first one which I felt was a bit more entertaining even if it was still slightly boring up until they get to the church and start uncovering dark mysteries, then the movie becomes interesting.

 I have talked to a number of therapist and psychologist about how my art helps me deal with real world suffering, pain, emotional sickness, depression, thoughts of suicide, and just controlling whatever else dark feelings I might have.
 Most artist such as myself suffer from a lot of mental health problems mainly suicidal related, so our thoughts are usually darker than the average artist.
 This is why there shouldn't be any regulations or rules on what we create because the things we produce help combat the problems we suffer from.

 The world I build is from a very dark mind, it's dangerous but I'm not a threat to society either, just a threat to my own well being.
 As a result of that, I wake up everyday wondering if I should hang myself...My art is the only thing keeping me sane and alive most of the time...I've gone days without creating and it's maddening.
-Still, I need a bigger purpose than what I'm doing.
+Still, I need a bigger purpose than what I'm doing because reality is already killing me, just killing me at a very slow pace...But it's still killing me.

 Popular Posts